 Yes, to select organisations that meet our requirements we will offer up to 50% off on a Commerce license.
 For the process and requirements, see the Commerce Pricing.

 If you're happy with SimpleCart, you can continue to use it.
-We'll still support it, so you don't have to migrate just because we've got something shiny and new.
+We'll still support it until at least May 2020, so you don't have to migrate just because we've got something shiny and new.

-If you're doing a redesign or rebuild of a previously SimpleCart-powered shop, we would recommend looking into the differences (see the documentation for a summary) and determining whether SimpleCart, Commerce, or both are the best match for your store.
+If you're doing a redesign or rebuild of a previously SimpleCart-powered shop, we do recommend looking at Commerce as a replacement.

 Yes, using the Country Validation module provided with Commerce you can set up a blacklist or whitelist of countries that are allowed to place an order.
 This will warn customers that their country is not currently supported when they try to place their order.
 See the documentation for more information on this module.